 Despite the limitations in terms of workout tracking, the WaterRower Club remains one of the best water rowing machines on the market.
 If you're looking for an elegant and highly durable water rower that provides a smooth and quiet workout, it's a great option.
 The water flywheel also provides a stroke that genuinely feels like "real" rowing.

-If you're looking for a cheap water rowing machine (or at least a cheaper model), the FluidRower Neptune Challenge is one of our favourite options.
+If you're looking for a cheap water rowing machine (or at least a cheaper model), the Xterra ERG600W is one of our favourite options.
 It doesn't have the elegant style of a WaterRower, but provides an excellent workout at a lower price.

-It also comes with a simple computer that displays basic statistics.
-These include time, tempo signal, calories, stroke count and strokes per minute.
-Don't expect any advanced features though - you'll need an air or magnetic rower for that.
-We wish it had an estimated distance setting though.
+It also comes with a 5.5" LCD console that displays basic statistics.
+These include time, 500M time, distance, strokes per minute, strokes, and several others.
+There are even "Race the Computer" and "Distance Countdown" options.
+Don't expect many advanced features though - you'll need an air or magnetic rower for that.

-Most importantly, the Neptune Challenge is a pleasure to use.
-It;s smooth when in use and very quiet, so you can watch TV or listen to music while working out.
-We also like the vertical storage design as this takes up much less space.
-If you need a relatively inexpensive rowing machine that uses water, yet still provides a great workout, the Neptune Challenge is our top recommendation.
+Most importantly, the Xterra ERG600W is a pleasure to use.
+It's smooth when in use and very quiet, so you can watch TV or listen to music while working out.
+If you need a relatively inexpensive rowing machine that uses water, yet still provides a great workout, the Xterra is our top recommendation.

 4. Life Fitness HX Row Trainer